VesnaBozic/flask-mongoDb-app/README.md

  What is Flask?

  -Flask is a web microframework, it’s a Python module that lets you develop web applications.
-It’s doesn’t include an ORM (Object Relational Manager).
+It’s doesn’t include an ORM (Object Relational Manager).Flask has a built-in server that will allow us to turn our Python scripts into webpages and web apps.
+Flask allows us to make websites with Python.

  How to install virtual environment: